enderdemirkaya/jquery-oembed-all/README.md

-This for handles the embedded iframe to fit into its parent div.
+A cleaner version of original jquery-oembed-all: contains bug fixes, handles the embedded iframe to fit into its parent div etc.

 Jquery-Oembed-All